 You’ll need the following ingredients for this recipe:

-While the list may seem extensive, most of the required items are key elements of any Chinese pantry.
+While this recipe’s ingredient list may seem extensive, most of the required items are key elements of any Chinese pantry.
 Once you buy everything for this recipe, you’ll be well on your way to creating a Chinese panty in your kitchen.

 Although chicken is the primary ingredient in this recipe, we only use one boneless skinless chicken breast.
 Since the dish is served with rice, one chicken breast easily stretches to feed two people.